 - Warranty: 25-year limited

-Straightforward doesn’t mean basic, however.
+Straightforward and reliable doesn’t mean basic, however.

 - Snap-on presser feet